| S T U D I O B E C H E R | ||

 October 2011

-The studio participates with an irregularly shaped pitched roof concrete building in the New Bauhaus Museum competition in Weimar, Germany.
+The Studio participates in the New Bauhaus Museum competition in Weimar, Germany.

 September 2011

-Studio Becher presents its ideas for the New Economics Foundation (nef) headquarters in London.
+Studio Becher presents ideas for the New Economics Foundation (nef) headquarters in London.

 Peter Karl Becher and Matthew Barnett Howland's Diploma 3 project Troy X commences at the Architectural Association in London.

-Studio Becher's design for London Bridge 800 featured in Hilary Koob-Sassen's art film Transcalar Investment Vehicles.
+Studio Becher's design for London Bridge 800 is featured in artist Hilary Koob-Sassen's film Transcalar Investment Vehicles.

 June 2011